EasternEdgeRobotics/Software_2024/README.md

 ```
 docker compose up
 ```
+You can use ```-d``` to make running the containers a background process (you will regain access to your terminal once the container is done loading).
+You can also add ```--build backend``` if you made modifications to the code and therefore have to recompile the backend.

 ### General Info Regarding Docker

 If you would like a rundown of how to use docker including the definition of containers and images, how docker compose files and Dockerfiles work, how to manage containers, images, volumes, and more, look at the following:

 - [This really good and comprehensive guide](https://docker-curriculum.com/)
-- Tutorials provided by docker desktop upon install
+- Tutorials provided by Docker Desktop upon install

 ## Host-Side Installation

 This guide will allow you to install the entire software package to production-level ***without docker***.
-This tutorial is intended for Ubuntu Linux, but may be modified for other Operating Systems.
-However, in theory, the backend should be able to run host-side on Windows, MacOS, and many linux distros.
-Refer to the documentation referenced in Step 2.
+This tutorial is intended for Ubuntu Linux 22.04, but may be modified for other Operating Systems.
+This is generally not required.

 ### Step 1